 Italian Almond Olive Oil Cake or Torta di Mandorla is a classic and simple Italian cake, not too sweet, and loaded with elegant flavor and with a light dusting of powdered sugar.
+The main ingredients for a Chocolate Almond Olive Oil Cake are cocoa powder, almond flour and olive oil.
 Shout out to Nigella Lawson who inspired the chocolate, gluten-free version of this cake.
 Pure genius.
-In my version, I added a sinful brown butter, almond glaze (courtesy of pastry chef Gina DePalma) to the chocolate cake.
+In my version, I added a sinful brown butter & almond glaze (courtesy of pastry chef Gina DePalma) to the chocolate almond olive oil cake.
 The end result was a decadent dessert that you will crave ever after, and not care that it is gluten-free.

 Chocolate Almond Olive Oil Cake with Brown Butter Glaze